Reviewing Ozon (OZON) & Its Rivals

-Ozon (NASDAQ: OZON) is one of 39 public companies in the “Catalog & mail-order houses” industry, but how does it compare to its competitors?
-We will compare Ozon to related businesses based on the strength of its profitability, analyst recommendations, institutional ownership, earnings, valuation, dividends and risk.
+Ozon (NASDAQ: OZON) is one of 39 publicly-traded companies in the “Catalog & mail-order houses” industry, but how does it compare to its rivals?
+We will compare Ozon to related companies based on the strength of its dividends, institutional ownership, profitability, earnings, analyst recommendations, valuation and risk.

-This table compares Ozon and its competitors’ net margins, return on equity and return on assets.

 Analyst Recommendations

-This is a summary of recent recommendations and price targets for Ozon and its competitors, as provided by MarketBeat.
+This is a summary of current recommendations for Ozon and its rivals, as provided by MarketBeat.com.

 |Sell Ratings